pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20160221-OnPremAppOnly-635916938159121242.md

-# PnP Unit Test report for OnPremAppOnly on Thursday, January 21, 2016 #
+# PnP Unit Test report for OnPremAppOnly on Sunday, February 21, 2016 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##